SamirElgehiny/baby-cry-analysis/README.md

 ## Overview

-Welcome to the GitHub repository dedicated to the research paper titled '**Understanding Baby Cry Sounds: A Comparative Study of Convolutional Neural Networks and Vision Transformers**' authored by Samir Ashraf, Noha S. Tawfik and Dalia Sobhy.
+Welcome to the GitHub repository dedicated to the research paper titled '**Evaluating Convolutional Neural Networks and Vision Transformers for Baby Cry Sound Analysis**' authored by Samir Ashraf, Noha S. Tawfik and Dalia Sobhy.
 This repository contains the code and resources used in the research, aiming to explore a more personalized approach to understanding the reasons behind a baby's cry through machine learning techniques.

 ## Project Structure